What Is a Reserve?

 If you fall into one of these categories, please use this contact information below to request an upgrade to Tier II:

-- email@example.com for Amazon Payments Advanced
+- firstname.lastname@example.org for Login and Pay with Amazon

 - email@example.com for Checkout by Amazon